Welcome to Humberston Cloverfields Academy Nursery

 All children in nursery should wear school uniform.
-We feel this promotes a sense of belonging and that we are all part of Humberston Cloverfields Academy.
+This promotes a sense of belonging and that we are all part of Humberston Cloverfields Academy.

-Children who are in the mixed Reception/Nursery classes are requested to wear the school PE kit on their PE days.
-Children in the Nursery class can choose to wear the PE kit if they wish.
+Children should come to school in their PE kit on their PE days.
+This includes a green t-shirt, cloverfields hooded jumper, shorts or jogging bottoms and trainers.
 Children should wear school shoes were possible.
-School jumpers, cardigans and logoed PE kit can be purchased from Greenswear or Uniform Direct, with the exception of the green PE kit which only Uniform Direct are currently able to supply..
+School jumpers, cardigans and logoed PE kit can be purchased from Greenswear or Uniform Direct, with the exception of the green PE kit which only Uniform Direct are currently able to supply.